suyashrcb15/social_media_content_analyzer/README.md

 A lightweight Flask app that accepts PDFs and images, extracts text, and provides AI-driven engagement recommendations.

+## Approach

+I developed a lightweight Flask web application that allows users to upload PDFs and images to automatically extract text and generate actionable engagement insights.
+For PDFs, text extraction is handled using PyMuPDF, while images are processed with Tesseract OCR.
+The extracted content is then sent to an AI service, which provides recommendations for improving social media engagement, including optimizing post structure, captions, and hashtags.

+The frontend features a clean, single-page HTML interface with drag-and-drop uploads, live previews for images and PDFs, and clear loading indicators, ensuring a smooth and responsive experience on both desktop and mobile devices.
+The backend provides a RESTful endpoint for requesting AI recommendations and includes error handling for unsupported file types or extraction issues, maintaining reliability and user confidence.

+This solution emphasizes clarity, ease of deployment, and extensibility.
+Developers can easily swap the AI integration, add user authentication, or expand analytics.
+The application is lightweight, can run locally, or be deployed on cloud platforms, making it accessible to content creators, marketers, and small businesses seeking immediate, AI-driven feedback on their posts.

 ## Features
 - Upload PDFs and images (drag-and-drop or file picker)
 - Extract text from PDFs (PyMuPDF) and images (Tesseract OCR)